pavelrevak/mpytool/README.md

 # mpytool

-MicroPython tool

-Control device running MicroPython over serial line.
-Allow list files, upload, download, delete, ...
+MPY tool - manage files on devices running MicroPython

 It is an alternative to [ampy](https://github.com/scientifichackers/ampy)

-Target of this project is to make it more clean code, faster, better verbose output...
+Target of this project is to make more clean code, faster, better verbose output...

 ## Installation